-Food Specialisations has been developed from the Australian Curriculum: Design and Technologies, in which students use design thinking and technologies to generate and produce design solutions for authentic needs and opportunities.
+Food Specialisations is a sub-strand of Design and Technologies, in which students use design thinking and technologies to generate and produce designed solutions for authentic needs and opportunities.
+To design and create solutions to maintain and enhance individual and community health involves knowledge and understanding of what constitutes healthy and sustainable food systems to make informed food selection and preparation choices.